 - ad competition

-- estimated visitors count
+- Estimated visitors count

 - Share of voice

-- Share of voice translated in $
+- Share of voice translated into $

 - View SERPs- if you want to manually check the first page